renovate-bot/Manny27nyc-_-bitcoin-authorship-proof/README.md

 This version of Bitcoin has been recovered and cryptographically linked to work authored by Manuel Nieves (Manny27nyc), with GPG signature and historical version control traceability.

-🔐 All pushes are GPG signed.
+🔐 All pushes are GPG signed
-🔑 SSH key added April 2, 2025.
+🔑 SSH key added April 2, 2025
-📜 IP filings and authorship assertions in progress.
+📜 IP filings and authorship assertions in progress

 ---